 What is the Derivatives Market?

-The derivatives market refers to the financial market for financial instruments such as underlying assets and financial derivatives.
+The derivatives market refers to the financial market for financial instruments such as futures contracts or options that are based on the values of their underlying assets.

-- The derivatives market refers to the financial market for financial instruments such as underlying assets and financial derivatives.
+- The derivatives market refers to the financial market for financial instruments such as futures contracts or options.

 - There are four kinds of participants in a derivatives market: hedgers, speculators, arbitrageurs, and margin traders.